 Facebook has notoriously slashed the reach of brands, but this is limited to Pages.
-Groups are still very much visible in member feeds and, if people interact with group posts regularly, it will continue to show up high in people’s feeds.
-Ultimately, this will increase organic reach, especially with a public group since the friends of members are able to see their posts and comments.
+Groups are still very much visible in member feeds, and if people interact with group posts regularly, they will continue to show up high in people’s feeds.
+Ultimately, this will increase organic reach, especially with a public group, since the friends of members are able to see their posts and comments.

 Gain deeper insights

-Creating a space for customers offers an insider look into their likes, dislikes, and interests which will help you build out and perfect marketing personas for your clients.
+Creating a space for customers offers an insider look into their likes, dislikes, and interests, which will help you build out perfect marketing personas for your clients.
 You can easily collect customer preferences and data that you can use to level up ad campaigns, messaging, and product development.

 Create an engaged community